PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/05/k-means/index.markdown

 What I did see is that in the 4 plots I checked (columns 0-2, 1-3, 2-4 and 3-5), is a curved surface.
-A flatish face showing in the first image while the edge is pronounced in the second image.
+A flattish face showing in the first image while the edge is pronounced in the second image.
-This suggests that the attributes are not independant, especially when price is involved.
+This suggests that the attributes are not independent, especially when price is involved.
 Given 2 attributes, a third attribute is mostly determined.
 Perhaps what I really should do is calculate the [Correlation table](https://metacpan.org/pod/PDL::Stats::Basic#corr_table)